Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương12/01/2024

-Coffee export turnover in 2023 is at a record high, estimated at 4.18 billion USD.
-What is the forecast for coffee export prices in 2024?
+Coffee exports reached a record high in 2023, estimated at $4.18 billion.
+What are the forecasts for coffee export prices in 2024?

-According to preliminary statistics from the General Department of Customs, Vietnam's coffee exports in December reached 207,613 tons with a value of more than nearly 600 million USD, a sharp increase of 74% in volume and 68.1% in value compared to the previous month.
-The turnover reached nearly 599.5 million USD - the highest in the past 15 years, up 68.1% compared to November 2023 and up 40.8% compared to December 2022.
+According to preliminary statistics from the General Department of Customs, Vietnam's coffee exports in December reached 207,613 tons with a value of nearly 600 million USD, a sharp increase of 74% in volume and 68.1% in value compared to the previous month.
+The export value reached nearly 599.5 million USD - the highest in the past 15 years, an increase of 68.1% compared to November 2023 and 40.8% compared to December 2022.

 The average export coffee price in December 2023 continued to decrease slightly by 3.4% compared to the previous month, reaching 2,887 USD/ton, but still increased sharply by 33.5% compared to the same period in 2022.